Important Hospitality Skills for Resumes & Cover Letters

 The hospitality industry is a consistent form of employment in many areas and a great place for young people to break into the professional world.
 While many positions are entry-level, others demand much skill and offer both great prestige and excellent compensation.

 Here is a list of skills that employers seek in candidates for employment in the hospitality industry.
-You can use this list to identify which relevant skills you already have and which you should feature those in your application materials and job interview.
-This list is not exclusive.
+You can use this list to identify which relevant hard and soft skills you already have and which you should feature those in your application materials and job interview.
+This list is not exclusive, but includes skills such as knowledge in food service, hotel operations, food and beverage prep, maintenance, management, and more.

 Some businesses may look for additional skills, which is why it is important to read job descriptions carefully.
 Also, many hotels also hire for positions that are not particularly distinctive of the hospitality industry, such as office staff.